-The Mary K. Chapman Rhino Reserve is home to white rhinos, springbok antelope, African crowned cranes and white storks.
+The Mary K. Chapman Rhino Reserve is home to white rhinos, warthogs, sitatungas, springbok and African crowned cranes.
 This naturalistic home features many sustainable elements such as straw bale walls, a green roof and a cistern, which harvests rainwater.
 Additionally, this habitat features indoor and outdoor viewing areas, allowing guests to view our rhinos any time of the year.
-Opened in 2015, the Mary K. Chapman Rhino Reserve is an example of a successful pairing of public and private dollars to improve the experience for our guests and our animal staff responsible for the direct care of the housed species.
+The Mary K. Chapman Rhino Reserve is an example of a successful pairing of public and private dollars to improve the experience for our guests and our animal staff responsible for the direct care of the species.

-The Mary K. Chapman Rhino Reserve was designed to hold new animals before they transition onto the main outdoor, multispecies habitat.
-This design provides zookeepers with an increased flexibility to section off parts of the nearly 7,000-square-foot barn to accommodate animals at different times, to monitor their health and well-being before introducing them to the exhibit and its current residents, including our female rhino, Jeannie.
+The Mary K. Chapman Rhino Reserve was designed to provide a space to care for new animals before they transition onto the main outdoor, multispecies habitat.
+This design provides zookeepers with increased flexibility to section off parts of the nearly 7,000-square-foot barn to accommodate animals at different times, to monitor their health and wellbeing before introducing them to the exhibit and its current residents.

 Why Rhino Conservation Matters